giorgigagnidze16/data-scraping/report.md

 - **Author Statistics**: Find authors who have written >= x books in total from the scraped list.
 - **Statistics Visualization**: Visualize the above statistics data using matplotlib.

+Project also contains unit testing for verification purposes.

 Example usage:

 ```bash